Community Development Program

 Accommodation & Meals

 Safe and comfortable accommodation will be provided during your stay in Tanzania.
-Volunteers will be accommodated in a hostel that is run by our partner organization.
+Volunteers on this program are accommodated in a hostel run by our partner organization.
 The hostel includes shared rooms with either 2 or 4 people per room and a shared bathroom.
 There is wifi available at the hostel but remember it is unlikely to be as reliable as you are used to.
 As with most parts of Africa, laundry facilities are basic and most volunteers simply use the services of a local laundromat.

 Volunteers are provided 2-3 meals per day at the hostel and depending on where they are working, lunch may need to be bought at a small cafe during the day.
 The meals provided are mostly vegetarian, local dishes.
 Conveniently, there is also a fridge and basic cooking facilities if volunteers would occasionally like to prepare their own meals.
 Easy!